keyixyzcommunity/keyixyzcommunity.github.io/README.md

 A counter-culture to the toxic wasteland of scams, KEYI stands for integrity.
 What do you stand for?
 If you have trouble answering, it's time to come stand with us. :) Welcome to KEYI 🉑

-We never do any paid marketing, no shilling, no jank - our community is 100% organic.
+We don't do paid marketing, nor shilling, nor any manipulative jank - our community is 100% organic.
 Integrity is everything!

 We work on things together as a community - including this site you're reading now.